25+ Things to Do in Ottawa

 Sample Ottawa Itinerary

-If you’re a little overwhelmed by all the things to do in Ottawa (it is a big city!), here is a sample 1-day and 2-day itinerary for you, with all the things I think would make the best Ottawa itinerary:
+If you’re a little overwhelmed by all the things to do in Ottawa (it is a big city!), here is a sample 1-day and 2-day itinerary for you, with all the things I think would make the best Ottawa itinerary (or check out my perfect 3 day Christmas in Ottawa itinerary!):

 Ottawa Itinerary Day 1: